Skip to main content Skip link: Search Skip link: What are guide dogs? Skip link: Interested? Skip link: Contact us

 Assistance dog fetches a toy for a young boy sitting in a wheelchair

-Videos with examples of how assistance dogs might be used.
+Videos with impressive examples of the many ways in which assistance dogs might be used

 BOOSTR MM04316